tysonmatlock/Project-01/README.md

 # Project-01

-# Your Name

-# Your Github username
+Tyson Matlock

+tysonmatlock

-# List the things you added for points
+# List the things you added for points:
+Added over 16 knots, added major choices and reflected them back to the player, included a loop, kept track of visited passage so as to not display the same text again, allowed player to pick up items that change the options they can access if they did or did not pick up.